ft-git-ai/Estimation-of-study-success/README.md

 * the problem of students' professional orientation
 * the problem of students' self-assessment
 Every year, entire generations of students solve the problem of their professional orientation and choice of high school.
-I work as a high school teacher and therefore this issue is close to me.
 Often students do not know how to choose a high school.
 Their teachers try to advise them in this situation.
 Students could also get this advice from an artificial intelligence model.